Minestrone is a hearty, healthy, Italian soup that is delicious and works with just about any fresh vegetables you have on hand.

 - 2 carrots, peeled and chopped

 - 4 cloves garlic, minced

 - 2 sprigs fresh thyme, or 1 t dried thyme

 - 1 sprig fresh oregano, or 1/2 t dried oregano

 - Salt and ground black pepper

-- 4 T grated Parmesan or Romano cheese
+- 4 T grated Parmesan cheese, for garnish

-In a slow cooker, combine broth, tomatoes, beans, carrots, celery, onion, thyme, sage, bay leaves, and 1/2 teaspoon each salt and black pepper.
+In a slow cooker, combine broth, tomatoes, beans, carrots, potato, celery, onion, garlic, red pepper flakes, thyme, oregano, bay leaves, herbs and 1/2 teaspoon each salt and black pepper.
 Cover and cook on LOW for 6 to 8 hours or on HIGH for 3 to 4 hours.

 Thirty minutes before the soup is done cooking, add ditalini, zucchini and spinach.
 Cover and cook 30 more minutes.
-Remove bay leaves and season, to taste, with salt and black pepper.
+Remove bay leaves and thyme stems and season, to taste, with salt and black pepper.
 Ladle soup into bowls and sprinkle parmesan cheese over top.
 Garnish with basil, if desired.

 Additional ingredients that work great in minestrone: green beans, kidney beans, peas, yellow squash and kale.